 Because the driver did stop where it was supposed to have, technically this wouldn’t even be classified as a near miss to report.
 Though the 2 or 3 parents in that large group were extremely well aware of what just took place.
 The acrid smell in the air from overheated brakes was telltale in itself.
 But I don’t think most kids comprehended at all of what almost took place.
 For which I am grateful.
 But I know if I had failed in getting that driver of the tractor trailer’s attention by one mere second, not only would there be a near miss, it could have been much more serious.
 So much so, that when I went to bed that night, my heart was still wildly racing.
 It kept me wide awake a good part of the night.
 Because I deeply knew what a difference of delaying one second would have made.
 It was the difference between life and death.
-A cheat sheet on time, speed, distance calculations I refer to mentions that a vehicle travelling at 35 miles per hour (56 kilometers an hour) will travel a distance of 51 feet in one second.
+A cheat sheet on time, speed, distance calculations I refer to mentions that a typical vehicle travelling at 35 miles per hour (56 kilometers an hour) will travel a distance of 51 feet in one second.

 Ontario Provincial Highway 93 is the main business highway from the south to the Midland/Penetanguishene area.
 It really sucks having a main highway go right through the middle of an otherwise very quiet village.
 There are a huge number of multi axle tractor trailers and and LCV’s (long combination vehicles) travelling through Hillsdale everyday carrying all types of loads.
 I spent 10 years of my working life working in a heavy truck axle plant.
 Welding brackets.
 Installing cams, brakes, slack adjusters, anti-lock brake sensors and spring brakes.
 Pressing in seals and bearings.
 Torqueing hub and drum.
 I became very knowledgeable of the load weights for these axles that provide the foundation for the tractor trailers that daily haul goods on our highways.
 Plus the twenty two years before that I drove heavy truck (up to 80,000 pounds GVW) while working in the water well drilling industry.
 An unofficial guide (much easier to read than the government version) for weight allowances on Ontario roads is called “Guide to Vehicle Weights and Dimension Limits in Ontario“.
 It is 229 pages long.
 There are a lot of variables involved to do with specific manufacturers vehicle configuration, tractor towing capacity, total truck length, axle spacing and the number of axles under a trailer that determine a tractor trailer Gross Vehicle Weight.
 With enough trailer axle capacity and tractor towing capacity, the maximum weight allowed Gross Vehicle Weight (GVW) on our Ontario Provincial highways for repeat trips is 63,500 kilograms (139,993 pounds).
 There are many heavy hauler tractor trailers going through my crosswalk area each day that would qualify to haul that maximum weight allowance of 63,500 kilograms.
 To make it the most cost efficient for the trucking companies, the companies often try to come close to carrying the maximum allowable GVW on their respective trucks.
 Weights do go over the 63,500 kilograms.
 Enhanced annual multi-trip permits can be obtained for King’s Ontario Provincial highways for up to 78,000 kilograms (172,000 pounds).
 Overweight permits go up to 120,000 kilograms (264,000 pounds) for specified single trips, with fees paid for the number of kilometers driven on Ontario Provincial highways for each trip.
 Carrier companies need to show documentation that their vehicle is capable of hauling the specific weight on the required permit.
 Several times a year these types of loads travel through my crosswalk area.
 These massive loads sometimes are accompanied with escort vehicles with flashing lights.
 Other times the lights, signs and flags are on the trucks themselves.
 The heaviest load permits for Ontario Provincial highways are called Superload Permits which exceed 120,000 kilograms.
 For a Superload permit to be issued, carrier load documentation will be subject to a thorough review by the ministry’s Weight and Load Engineer.
 Carriers will also need to submit an evaluation by a qualified engineer to evaluate the bridges on their route for Ministry of Transportation approval.

 The tractor trailer illustration shared earlier (which happened this past January) was by no means an isolated incident.
 I am certainly grateful that episodes like that don’t happen every day.
 There are however some big rig drivers each week whose speed and aggression scare the dickens out of me.
 The difference is there just doesn’t happen to be kids crossing at that very second.
 However, these are a small percentage of the vast number of big trucks that travel through Hillsdale each day.
 The big truck drivers who frighten me are driving rigs I usually do not recognize.
 The majority of tractor trailer drivers are alert, attentive and very aware of their surroundings.
 There is an enormous amount at stake for them if they crash.
 The regular big rig drivers that travel through Hillsdale each day always keep watch for me.
 Many of these regular big truck drivers will go the speed limit, calming the traffic.
 And as a result helping me out.
 These drivers will often give me a friendly wave as they pass through.
 Most of the time the inattentive drivers I encounter involve cars, pickups and SUV”s instead of a tractor trailer.
 Drivers simply are not paying attention.
 And I’m out there scrambling to get their attention.
 It is an extremely dangerous job, but I sure feel so appreciated by the children, the parents, the school and the community of Hillsdale.
 A couple of weeks ago I was walking home from my morning crosswalk.
 The kindergarten class was outside greeting me with this big beautiful poster that read, “Thumb Buddy Loves You.
 And It’s Us”.
 The precious children had all put their thumbprints on the poster.
-It brought me so much joy I posted it on Twitter and Facebook.
-Twitter particularly had a lot of activity.
+It brought me so much joy I posted it on Twitter.
+The post received a lot of activity in likes, comments and shares.
 So much so, that I got a call from a kind lady named Alexis, a communication officer with the Simcoe County District School Board.
 She was wanting to know if I was willing to have a videographer come out and shoot a video with me and the poster for Crossing Guard Appreciation Day.
 Here is the finished video from the Simcoe County School Board posted on Facebook.

 I never knew Crossing Guard Appreciation Day even existed until last year.
 I was walking up to the highway for my afternoon crosswalk duties a year ago.
 The children were outside the school to present beautiful banners and incredible individual artwork to present to me on Crossing Guard Appreciation Day.
 I cherish that artwork to this day.
 But everyday at the crosswalk I really do feel appreciated.
 My Life as a Crossing Guard has so much purpose.
 I love seeing all the children’s smiles and cheery faces.
 And they always are so eager to say thank you to me each day.
 They bring me so much joy.